nkoukou/Atmospheric_Modelling/README.md

 2. A factor of 2000 corrects SW (non lres) radiation data.
    Entropy conversion is more accurate with Taylor approximation for low radiation.
+   Errors messages have been supressed for entropy calculations because the numpy.where conditionals handle them successfully.
    Calculated values preserve the accuracy of the physical constants quoted.
    Numerical integration can become more efficient by use of numpy.trapz